-"Rachel Gray" further professes to show how Christianity exhibits itself as a refining and consoling influence in that most prosaic stratum of society, the small shopkeeping class; and here is really a new sphere for a great artist who can paint from close observation, and who is neither a caricaturist nor a rose-colour sentimentalist.
+" Rachel Gray" further professes to show how Christianity exhibits itself as a refining and consoling influence in that most prosaic stratum of society, the small shopkeeping class; and here is really a new sphere for a great artist who can paint from close observation, and who is neither a caricaturist nor a rose-colour sentimentalist.

 We wish we could say that Miss Kavanagh's judgment in choosing her subject has been equalled by her success in working it up.
 We do not feel that the story of "Rachel Gray" brings any nearer to us the real life of the class it attempts to depict; still less that "Rachel Gray's" piety gives the reader any true idea of piety as it exists in any possible dressmaker.
 It is an abstract piety, made up of humility, resignation, and devotion, feeding on Milton's sonnets, and quite disembodied of sectarian idiom and all other fleshly weaknesses which are beneath Miss Kavanagh's own mind.
-Our own experience of what piety is amongst the uneducated has not brought us in contact with a Christianity which smacks neither of the Church nor of the meeting-house, with an Evangelicalism which has no brogue; and if, when Miss Kavanagh says that her tale is founded on fact, she means that the character of "Rachel Gray" is a portrait, we are obliged to say that she has failed in making us believe in its likeness to an original.
-We are far from meaning that there are not feelings as essentially beautiful as Rachel Gray's to be met with amongst the uneducated, but the feelings run into a specific mould; they do not exhibit themselves as abstract virtues, but as qualities belonging to an individual character, of mixed moral nature and uncultured intellect.
-All this, perhaps, Miss Kavanagh knows as well as we; but either from too great haste to publish, or from unwillingness to give the requisite labour to her work, she has produced a book which might have been written in an ignorance both of heart and of life which we cannot impute to her.
-She even seems to be conscious herself of her failure towards the close of her volume, for she resorts to the very unartistic plan of telling her reader that he would be touched by the sorrows she describes, if they were depicted by an abler hand.
+Our own experience of what piety is amongst the uneducated has not brought us in pages of Fraser and Punch, and should have been left there unexhumed; we contact with a Christianity which smacks neither of the Church nor of the meeting-house, with an Evangelicalism which has no brogue; and if, when. in the "Yellow Plush Correspondence;" nor do we see any justification in the Miss Kayanagh says that her tale is founded on fact, she means that the intrinsic merit of several other papers for their being reprinted in this permacharacter of "Rachel Gray" is a portrait, we are obliged to say that she has nent form.
+If, as we noticed in the review of the first volume, a critical failed in making us believe in its likeness to an original.
+We are far from and biographical interest attaches itself to the sketches and preludes of a meaning that there are not feelings as essentially beautiful as Rachel Gray's to be met with amongst the uneducated, but the feelings run into a specific mould; they do not exhibit themselves as abstract virtues, but as qualities belonging to an individual character, of mixed moral nature and meaning that interest is almost entirely disregarded in this publication owing to the absence of the indispensable dates.
+Why the date and place of each was not given we cannot imagine.
+There could be no difficulty in the author's assigning the date.
+It would have occupied no space.
+But it uncultured intellect.
+All this, perhaps, Miss Kavanagh knows as well as would have given a value to productions which they have not intrinsically, we; but either from too great haste to publish, or from unwillingness to give because it would have enabled the critic to trace the growth and development the requisite labour to her work, she has produced a book which might have been written in an ignorance both of heart and of life which we cannot im- of all the styles our humorists and satirists have exhibited.
+The great samepute to her.
+She even seems to be conscious herself of her failure towards ness of the themes upon which he plays is salient in these "Miscellanies ;" and the close of her volume, for she resorts to the very unartistic plan of telling one would like to know whether the consummate pictures in "Vanity Fair"